noah.png

 Apr 2026

-🦁 I’m officially headed back to Columbia University to begin my Ph.D. in Computer Science this Fall!
+🦁 I’m officially headed to Columbia University to begin my Ph.D. in Computer Science this Fall!

 Dec 2025